marxin/texi2rst-generated/sphinx/cpp/initial-processing.rst

     Trigraph:       ??(  ??)  ??<  ??>  ??=  ??/  ??'  ??!  ??-
     Replacement:      [    ]    {    }    #    \    ^    |    ~

-.. index:: continued lines

-.. index:: backslash-newline
+.. index:: continued lines, backslash-newline

 * Continued lines are merged into one long line.